 Laura Nasrallah’s research and teaching bring together New Testament and early Christian literature with the archaeological remains of the Mediterranean world, and often engage issues of colonialism, gender, race, status, and power.

-Her Archaeology and the Letters of Paul (Oxford University Press, 2019) focuses on reconstructing the social, economic, and religious contexts of those to whom Paul wrote, focusing on case studies in specific cities and regions.
+Her Archaeology and the Letters of Paul (Oxford University Press, 2019; paperback, 2021) focuses on reconstructing the social, economic, and religious contexts of those to whom Paul wrote, focusing on case studies in specific cities and regions.
 It argues for a clear and different methodology in the use of archaeology in biblical studies, and its chapters attend to the themes of slavery, travel and hospitality, grief, poverty and abundance, as well as Paul’s pseudepigraphical and cultic afterlife.
 Christian Responses to Roman Art and Architecture: The Second-Century Church Amid the Spaces of Empire (Cambridge University Press, 2010) argues that early Christians such as the Justin, Tatian, Athenagoras, and Clement, in explicitly addressing Greeks and Romans are best understood when read in tandem with the archaeological remains of the Roman world.
 In this context, the nature and stakes of their arguments about justice, piety, paideia, and the divine image(s) become clearer.
 Her first book, An Ecstasy of Folly: Prophecy and Authority in Early Christianity, focuses on 1 Corinthians and on materials from the second- and third-century controversies over prophecy and the nature of the soul.